asos-mattnangle/asos-standards/README.md

-# asos-standards
+# Asos Standards
-summary of how to setup new repos to work with InnerSource / Maintainer Model.
-Will also include coding standards etc as they evolve
+Summary of how to setup new repos to work with InnerSource / Maintainer Model.
+Will also include coding standards etc as they evolve.